 compiled and edited by Peter D. Eicher

 “By means of excerpted dispatches dating back to the American Revolution, ‘Emperor Dead’ depicts American representatives abroad noticing and calling attention to events, opportunities, and historical achievements about which people at home needed urgent knowledge.
-As Peter D. Eicher points out in his perceptive introduction, this reportage changed as telegraph lines and transoceanic cables speeded up communication, as proliferating news media made comprehensive reportage of events less necessary . . . and as matters of concern to Americans multiplied and broadened.
+As Peter D. Eicher points out in his perceptive introduction, this reportage changed as telegraph lines and transoceanic cables sped up communication, as proliferating news media made comprehensive reportage of events less necessary . . . and as matters of concern to Americans multiplied and broadened.
 Yet diplomatic reporting has remained vital [because of] its analysis, its perspective on events, and its important confidential information.
 Moreover, it provides a fascinating window on two centuries of world history.
-Of all this, Eicher’s volume provides wonderful illustration.” —From the Foreword by ERNEST R. MAY, Charles Warren Professor of History, Harvard University
+Of all this, Eicher’s volume provides wonderful illustration.” — From the Foreword by Ernest R. May, Charles Warren Professor of History, Harvard University

 Escape With Honor: My Last Hours in Vietnam

 by Francis Terry McNamara, with Adrian Hill

 Brassleys U.S. and U.K., 1997 and 1999; now available through Potomac Books/University of Nebraska Press, Hardcover Price $22.95, Softcover Price $16.95

 “The work of a compassionate, literate man . . . this is an inside view of the final days of the American presence in Vietnam.
 More importantly, it is an informative, uplifting inside view of how people cope in times of chaos.” —Publishers Weekly, August 18, 1997.

 Foreign at Home and Away: Foreign-Born Wives in the U.S. Foreign Service